-Other means beyond peace operations include regional initiatives, for example the East African Community (EAC)-led Nairobi Process launched in 2022 which seeks to use dialogue and negotiation with all relevant stakeholder to resolve the conflict in the Eastern Democratic Republic of Congo.
-Moreover, regional security and defense mechanisms, such as ECOWAS's Early Warning and Response Network (ECOWARN), launched in 2003, and from the Horn of Africa's experience IGAD's Conflict Early Warning and Early Response Mechanism (CEWARN), established in 2002 are designed to preempt conflict.
+Other means beyond peace operations include regional initiatives, for example, the East African Community (EAC)-led Nairobi Process launched in 2022, which seeks to use dialogue and negotiation with all relevant stakeholders to resolve the conflict in the Eastern Democratic Republic of Congo.
+Moreover, regional security and defense mechanisms, such as ECOWAS's Early Warning and Response Network (ECOWARN), launched in 2003, and from the Horn of Africa's experience, IGAD's Conflict Early Warning and Early Response Mechanism (CEWARN), established in 2002, are designed to preempt conflict.

 However, regional institutions and mechanisms vary greatly based on leadership dynamics, political and cultural cleavages, and the depth of integration.
 Insufficient political incentives at the national level to mainstream regional commitments and agreements into state planning, or into action, limit their effectiveness.
-This has affected dedication to both UN and African-led operations resulting in operational and expeditionary capabilities, poor integration with civilian-led efforts, and heavy dependence on external donors.
-Innovating relationships will be critical for advancing security.
-For example, the passage of UNSCR 2719 on assessed contributions is a watershed moment and could be the start of a deeper series of changes between the UN and African partners when it comes to communication and division of responsibilities.
+This has affected dedication to both UN and African-led operations, resulting in operational and expeditionary capabilities, poor integration with civilian-led efforts, and heavy dependence on external donors.
+Innovative regional approaches that adapt to the changing nature of conflict and new geopolitical realities will be critical for advancing security.
+For example, the passage of UNSCR 2719 on assessed contributions is a watershed moment and could be the start of a deeper series of changes between the UN and African partners when it comes to communication